Hypofractionated Radiation Therapy for Early-Stage Breast Cancer

 The trial protocol does not specify if you need to stop taking your current medications, but it does mention that you cannot take radiation sensitizing medications during the trial.
 It's best to discuss your current medications with the trial team.

-How is hypofractionated radiation therapy different from other treatments for early-stage breast cancer?
+What prior data suggests that hypofractionated radiation therapy is safe for early-stage breast cancer?

 Who Is on the Research Team?